-11.Enter a term for InQuira Intelligent Search to associate with the corresponding key term.
+11 Enter a value in the value column for Oracle Knowledge Intelligent Search to associate with the corresponding key term.

 Create a Rule to Fire When an Alias List Key is Matched

 To create a rule that fires only when an alias list key is matched, set up a question pattern that matches every key in the alias list.
 Due to the potential size an alias list could be, doing this manually will be hard to maintain.
 Instead, use a VIL expression in the question pattern box to accomplish this automatically: